 Who do I contact about special medical information and medications?

 Please include all information on the camper health history form on your CampInTouch account.
 You can call our office and talk to one of our directors at any time regarding medical information/medications.
 Our registered nurse will be available on Sunday at the check if you prefer a face-to-face conversation.

 Cabin mate requests must be within 2 grade levels and are limited to 2 requests per camper.

 Can I request a day camp tribe mate request?

 Please enter your tribe mate request on our camper application under cabin mate request

 What do the themes mean?

 Overnight camp uses themes as a basis for evening programs.
-Day camp themes are used to distinguish weeks and do not have much of an impact on programming, please select sessions that work with your schededule.
+Day camp themes are used to distinguish weeks and have little impact on programming, please select sessions that work with your schedule.

 Will my child have to take a swim evaluation?

 All campers will take a swim test and are given a band that indicates their swimming ability.
 Green – all access.
 Yellow – Restricted to shallow end of pool.
 Red – Restricted to non swimmer areas of pool and lake.
 Please see our swim test policy in the parent packet.